 - Marriage: Parents get married before the child’s birth.
 In this case, there is a presumption that the Husband is the Father to the minor child.

 - Acknowledgment of Paternity: The unmarried couple signs a legal document in the hospital when the child is born, or later.

 - Administrative Order Based on Genetic Testing: A genetic test confirms fatherhood, and an Administrative Order establishes paternity.

 - Court Order: A judge orders paternity in court.

-- Legitimization: The Mother and natural Father get married to each other after the child is born and update the birth record through the Florida Office of Vital Statistics.
+- Legitimization: The mother and biological father marry after the child’s birth.
+They then update the birth record through the Florida Office of Vital Statistics.

 Establishing Paternity through Florida Courts:

 Either the mother or father may file a Petition to Establish Paternity in Circuit Court.
 If paternity has not been established and the child’s guardian or mother requests government assistance for the child (i.e. Medicaid), the Florida Department of Revenue may file a Petition to Establish Paternity for purposes of child support.